easybuilders/easybuild/docs/Hooks.rst

 ---------------

-*Hooks* are user-defined functions that are called by the EasyBuild framework at specific times during the installation procedure that is performed for each software package being installed.

-They can be leveraged to alter or augment the installation procedure in a particular way.
+*Hooks* are user-defined functions that are called by the EasyBuild framework at specific times during the installation procedure.
+They can be leveraged to alter or augment the installation procedure.

 This is usually done to conform with site-specific policies that are difficult to enforce otherwise, but it can also be (ab)used to fix specific problems or inject self-implemented enhancements (before you flesh them out in a proper contribution, for example).